KhrystynaDubovyk/sdl_requirements/detailed_docs/Definitions_User scenarios_User stories_User cases.md

 An understanding of the user's goal here is built into the use case.
 One differentiator for the use case is that there can be more than one for a feature.
 It's useful to check several use cases for the same feature to understand how that feature might fail to satisfy all the possible user needs.

+Still confused?
+Maybe a more tangible real-life example will help. . .

+**Scenario:**

+Josh is a 30 something mid-level manager for an ad agency, metro-sexual and beer aficionado.
+He likes to try new and exotic beers in trendy locations.
+He also enjoys using a variety of social apps on his smart phone.
+He reads a review on Yelp of a new burger & beer joint downtown with over 100 beers on tap, and decides to go walk over after work and check it out.

+**User Story:**

+A user must want to find a bar and drink a beer.

+**Use Case:**

+Customer walks to the restaurant

+Customer enters the restaurant
+Customer finds a seat at the bar

+Customer scans the menu
+Customer selects a beer
+Customer orders selected beer
+Bartender takes order
+Bartender pours beer
+Bartender delivers beer
+User drinks beer
+User pays for beer